-Both the interpretive and expressive modes are reflected in the complete set of Wonders Grade 5 materials.
+Both the interpretive and expressive modes are reflected in the complete set of Wonders Grade K materials.
 Each lesson provides teachers with opportunities to engage students in listening, speaking, viewing, representing, reading, and writing.
-The curriculum provides a wealth of resources for teachers to assess using rubrics.
-These rubrics would also be useful guides for teachers to create success criteria with their students.
 At the beginning of each Unit, students are encouraged to make goals for themselves.
-This structure allows the students to have agency when it comes to how they are being assessed or graded.
+This allows the students to have agency in their learning.

-Wonders Grade 5 curriculum suggests scaffolding of content and language development across PLD levels.
-In each unit, teachers are able to meet their students where they are in their language journey.
-The example below shows an excerpt from the "Bridge to English" resource which explains strategies for connecting to students' languages of strength.
+Wonders Grade K curriculum suggests scaffolding of content and language development across PLD levels.
+In each unit, teachers can meet their students where they are in their language journey.
+The example below shows an excerpt from the "Language Transfers" resource which explains letter sounds in students' languages of strength.